matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-14-day_031_waybackurls.md

 waybackurls is written in the Go language and uses the go install feature for downloading and installing.

-If you do not have Go installed or do not have your variables setup for running go binaries perform Step 0 first.
+If you do not have Go installed or do not have your variables set up for running go binaries perform Step 0 first.

     Step 0 (a):
     Run the following command to install Go: